popphp/docs/user_guide/pdfs.rst

     $link = new Annotation\Link(200, 25, 50, 650); // $width, $height, $xTarget, $yTarget

-In the above example, an internal annotation object that is 200 x 25 in width and height and is linked to the coordinates of (50, 650) on the current page.
+In the above example, an internal annotation object that is 200 x 25 in width and height has been created and is linked to the coordinates of (50, 650) on the current page.
 If you'd like to target coordinates on a different page, you can set that as well:

 .. code-block:: php